-(iv) Commitment to recruit, develop and retain qualified resources
+iv) Commitment to recruit, develop and retain qualified resources v) Promotion of reliability b) Risk assessment

 The Company promotes research and development activities in order to enhance the talent and professional expertise of its resources.
 The human resources management systems adopted foster the enhancement of professional know-how and incentivize the achievement of goals through specific bonus schemes and the development of employee training programs.